Hlth 57A (Health 57A)

 _______________________________________________________

-Before the last class, read this document you will be signing at the start of class: HLTH57A card fee agreement
+Before the last class, read this document you will be signing during the last class: HLTH57A card fee agreement

 After the last class I will turn in the list of people who want the certification to the De Anza Cashiers Office and they will set up payments for everyone who earned it (and if you choose to pay for it).
 The payments might not be set up until Monday morning, so please do not expect to see anything over the weekend.